awslabs/aws-athena-query-federation/athena-neptune/docs/aws-glue-sample-scripts/PropertyGraph.md

 # Property Graph Glue Data Catalog Setup

+To query property graph data using this connector, create a table in the Glue data catalog that maps to property graph data in the Neptune database.
+There are three styles of mapping available:

+- Vertex-based: The table represents a vertex with a specified label in the graph.
+Each row represents a specific vertex.
+Its column include the vertex ID and vertex property values.
+Examples include `airport`, `country`, and `continent` tables.
+- Edge-based: The table represents an edge with a specified label in the graph.
+Each row represents a specific edge.
+Its column include the edge ID, source and target vertex IDs, and edge property values.
+An example is the `route` table.
+- Query-based: The table represents the resultset of a Gremlin query.
+Each row is one result.
+An example is the `customairport` table.

 Column types for tables representing Property Graph nodes or edges map from node or edge property tables.
 As an example, if we have a node labelled “country” with properties “type”, “code” and “desc”.
 In the Glue database, we will create a table named “country” with columns “type”, “code” and “desc”.
 Setup data types of the columns based on their data types in the property graph.

 Refer to the diagram below: